PostHog/posthog.com/contents/blog/data-management-feature.md

 - Organize your definitions with tags
 - Manage event definitions on the fly while building insights
 - Verify trusted definitions which are prioritized in the UI
-- Easily manage all your Events, Event Properties and Actions in the Data Management tab
+- Easily manage all your Events, Event properties and Actions in the Data Management tab
 - Debug your incoming events using in the Live Events tab

 These are powerful tools for organizing your data, but we're just scratching the surface.
 Below are just a few ideas on our roadmap that we think you'll like:

 - Role-based ownership of definitions
 - Personally identifiable information (PII) rules
-- Anomaly detection for malformed Events and Properties
+- Anomaly detection for malformed events and properties
 - Person and Group Property definitions

 As always, we welcome any feedback you may have about this feature.
-Feel free to open an issue in [our Github repo](https://github.com/PostHog/posthog) or give us a shout in our [PostHog community Slack channel](/slack).
-Or join us directly for a [call](https://calendly.com/posthog-feedback) with our Product & Engineering team.
+Feel free to open an issue in [our Github repo](https://github.com/PostHog/posthog), give us a shout in our [PostHog community Slack channel](/slack),  or join us directly for a [call](https://calendly.com/posthog-feedback) with our Product & Engineering team.